Campello-Lab/Bagging_for_LID/README.md

 - Don't forget to make this GitHub repo public once it is ready for submission.

 - Don't forget to fix this README to the paths of the eventual public github page, paper, and so on.

+## Reproducibility

+#### Recreating results and figures from the publication [On the Use of Bagging for Local Intrinsic Dimensionality Estimation](https://linktopaper)

+- The [recreate_results_notebook](Reproducibility/recreate_results_notebook.ipynb) Jupyter notebook file contains detailed, step-by-step instructions on how to recreate the results and figures present in the paper from scratch, or by loading already computed experiment objects.
+- The [recreate_example_figures](Reproducibility/recreate_example_figures.ipynb) Jupyter notebook file can be used to recreate the plots in the Introduction section of the publication.
+- The [recreate_results](Reproducibility/recreate_results.py) Python file can be used to recreate the same results without the use of a Jupyter notebook.

 ## Tutorial for the package